Robinlovelace/cyclemon/README.md

 There has much research on mode shift since the origins of applied transport planning and modelling in the 1950s (Boyce and Williams 2015;
 Aguil’era and Gr’ebert 2014).
-Within this broad field of research, uptake of active modes has become a recent focus (**gotschi\_comprehensive\_2017?**).
-A range of methods have been used to understand and model walking and cycling levels, with ‘getting people cycling’ being the topic of numerous papers during the 2010 (e.g.
-Beecham, Wood, and Bowerman 2012; Gris’e and El-Geneidy 2018; Larsen, Patterson, and El-Geneidy 2013; Raffler, Brezina, and Emberger 2019;
-Zhang, Magalhaes, and Wang 2014).
+Within this broad field of research, uptake of ‘active modes’ (walking and cycling) has become a recent focus (Götschi et al. 2017).
+A range of methods have been used to understand and model walking and cycling levels, with ‘getting people cycling’ being the topic of numerous papers during the 2010 (e.g. Beecham, Wood, and Bowerman 2012; Gris’e and El-Geneidy 2018; Larsen, Patterson, and El-Geneidy 2013; Raffler, Brezina, and Emberger 2019; Zhang, Magalhaes, and Wang 2014).

 Within the wide range of approaches used to model cycling uptake, two broad approaches have been particularly prominent in the literature.
 The